top of page

 Fairview Park

 In 2025 Rewild Eastlake concentrated on Fairview Park.
-As our largest wooded park it offered a true opportunity to create a biodiversity hot spot in Eastlake
+As our largest wooded it offers a true opportunity to create a biodiversity hot spot in Eastlake.

 Following the hard work of individual volunteers, we organized two work parties to remove invasive plants and garbage and cleared the north east corner and eastern edge of the park.
 In October we planted over 125 native plants (supplied by Seattle Parks through Green Seattle Partnership) including trees, shrubs, flowering plants and grasses.